nishtha47/ETL_Project_Data/README.md

 		🔹 Steps:

-			Retrieve ClaimAmount from data
+			1.Retrieve ClaimAmount from data
-			Check if ClaimAmount <= 0
+			2.Check if ClaimAmount <= 0
 	📌 Expectation: All claim amounts should be greater than zero.

 ✅ Scenario 6:*Validate ClaimAmount Not an Outlier*